I beg to move,

 The hon.
 Gentleman raised a number of issues and made a political link to this case, with which I am afraid I do not agree.
 I am going to break down those issues.
 As Jordan Davidson was subject to statutory probation supervision at the time, the Wales community rehabilitation company had to complete a serious further offence review, which identified a number of areas where the practice of those responsible for monitoring Mr Davidson fell below the expected standards.
 Indeed, there were significant failings.
 Her Majesty’s Prison and Probation Service is now overseeing the CRC’s implementation of the improvement actions from that review.
 Senior officials from the CRC met members of Mr Churton’s family in March and shared with them the victim summary report, which was based on the review.

 My hon.
 Friend the Minister of State, Ministry of Justice will consider the Justice Committee’s recommendations carefully and will respond in due course.
 This was a significant programme of reform.
-For instance, an additional 40,000 people who would not previously have been monitored now receive support and supervision upon release.
+For instance, 40,000 people who would not previously have been monitored now receive support and supervision upon release.
 Fewer people reoffend, and there have been some innovative and impressive programmes.
 Of course, the Ministry of Justice accepts that there have been challenges, and that CRC services need to improve.
 It is currently in discussions with the providers and will consider all possible options to ensure improvement is delivered.

 That is, of course, of no comfort to Mr Churton’s family.
 I am pleased that the local probation service met them.
 I imagine they will take little comfort from looking at this after such a traumatic event in their lives, but I hope they found some resolution in that meeting with the probation service.